MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/index.md

 # Player login

 The first step in adding PlayFab to any game is to log in the player.
-Logging in the player returns a security token that is needed for all other API calls.
+Logging in the player returns a security token that is required for all other API calls.

 PlayFab provides a breadth of login providers to enable both anonymous and recoverable login mechanisms.